chordify/redis-schema/README.md

   toIdentifier (VisitorInfoFor visitorId) = visitorId
 ```

-Meta-records show why reference ADTs are more flexible than bytestring keys.
+Meta-records demonstrate why reference ADTs are more flexible than bytestring keys.
 Since `VisitorInfo` is identified by `VisitorId`, as determined by the associated
 type family `Identifier`, it would be impractical to extract `VisitorId`
 from a `ByteString` reference.